OpenShot/openshot-qt/.github/ISSUE_TEMPLATE/Feature-Request.md

 about: Suggest a new idea to improve OpenShot.
 Please verify this idea has not already
        been suggested: https://github.com/OpenShot/openshot-qt/issues
 labels: Enhancement
-title: Give your feature request a very descriptive title
+title: Give your feature request a descriptive title

 ---